 You may also opt to fly to Manila, wherein there are more international flights available, then transfer to a flight to Cebu.

-If you are already within the the Philippines, commercial flights to Cebu are available from Manila, Clark, Legazpi, Caticlan (Boracay), Puerto Princesa, Kalibo, Davao, General Santos, Bacolod, Cagayan de Oro, Tacloban, Dumaguete, Pagadian, Siargao, Camiguin, and Butuan.
+If you are already within the Philippines, commercial flights to Cebu are available from Manila, Clark, Legazpi, Caticlan (Boracay), Puerto Princesa, Kalibo, Davao, General Santos, Bacolod, Cagayan de Oro, Tacloban, Dumaguete, Pagadian, Siargao, Camiguin, and Butuan.

 Ferries are also available from almost any point within the Visayas, northern Mindanao, southern Luzon, and even Manila.